hoglundb/DotNetWebGL/README.md

 ```

 ### Deployment
 Once the project is built, deploy it to your web server.
 The web page will load first, followed by the asynchronous loading of assets.
-You can check it out [here.](http://www.brianhoglundportfolio.com/)
+You can check it out here [http://www.brianhoglundportfolio.com/](http://www.brianhoglundportfolio.com/).

 ![alt text](Capture-1.PNG)